bcswartz/vadacl/README.md

 }
 ```

 Now refactor the class to extend the Vadacl class, giving the class access to the methods in the vadacl.ts file.
-Code
+Add
 the validation settings needed to implement the user profile business logic that applies to customer users, and then
-configure the validation behavior for the form fields using that customer-specific business logic as needed:
+configure the validation behavior for the form fields using that customer-specific business logic as needed via vadacl's
+applyRules() method:

 ```javascript
 import { Component, OnInit } from '@angular/core';